-- Love Dodecahedron: Hideo and Hikari are dating, who were introduced by Hiro, who matured a two years late, missing his chance to ask Hikari out (who would of certainly said yes).
-Haruka wants to be a 'pro baseball' players wife, and certainly has found her man in Hiro, and she is pursued by Kina and Miko.
+- Love Dodecahedron: Hideo and Hikari are dating, who were introduced by Hiro, who matured two years late, missing his chance to ask Hikari out (who would have certainly said yes).
+Haruka wants to be a 'pro baseball' player's wife, and certainly has found her man in Hiro, and she is pursued by Kina, Miko, Miyoshi, and possibly Yanagi.
 Hideo is also chased after by Miho.

-- Nerves of Steel: Like many of Adachi's hero's Hiro and Hideo both are very stoic in the face of challenges.
+- Nerves of Steel: Like many of Adachi's heroes Hiro and Hideo both are very stoic in the face of challenges.

 - She Is Not My Girlfriend: Both Hiro and Hikari have to use this and its male equivalent when describing each other on several occasions.

 - Tempting Fate: The soccer team against the baseball club, and Meiwa against the club using its second string.

 - Wham Episode: Hikari's mother dying.